jdc20181/BeffsBrowser/README.md

  - Making more Minor UI Adjustments.
  - Removing access to decomissioned features.
  - See the Full log <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Version-1.5.1-Coming-soon!">Here</a>

 #Version 1.5.0 has been released.

-I am working on a new update here are the details:
-Version 1.5.0

 - Flash Support (On hold) See <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Flash-Support">Flash Support</a> for more info.
 - Bug: Last tab close the window close (Fixed)